-The evaluation process may use relevant data and information that the District already collects for other purposes.
-The Superintendent or designee must post the information developed as a result of the policy evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+The Superintendent or designee must post the information developed as a result of the policy re-evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+Reviews and re-evaluations in years they are due must be submitted to ISBE by September 30.

-- 13. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
+12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following:

+- a.
 2:260, Uniform Grievance Procedure.
 A student may use this policy to complain about bullying. - b.
+2:265, Title IX Sexual Harassment Grievance Procedure.
+Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972. - c.
 6:60, Curriculum Content.
-Bullying prevention and character instruction is provided in all grades in accordance with State law. - c.
+Bullying prevention and character instruction is provided in all grades in accordance with State law. - d.
 6:65, Student Social and Emotional Development.
-Student social and emotional development is incorporated into the District's educational program as required by State law. - d.
+Student social and emotional development is incorporated into the District's educational program as required by State law. - e.
 6:235, Access to Electronic Networks.
-This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - e.
+This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - f.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - f.
+This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - g.
 7:185, Teen Dating Violence Prohibited.
-This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - g.
+This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - h.
 7:190, Student Behavior.
-This policy prohibits and provides consequences for hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - h.
-7:310, Restrictions on Publications.
-This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including material disruption to school operations or interferes with the rights of other students or staff members.
+This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - i.
+7:310, Restrictions on Publications; Elementary Schools (PreK 8), and 7:315, Restrictions on Publications; High Schools.
+These policies prohibit students from and provide consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members. - 13.
+The Superintendent or designee shall fully inform staff members of the District's goal to prevent students from engaging in bullying and the measures being used to accomplish it.
+This includes each of the following: - a.
+Communicating the District's expectation and State law requirement that teachers and other certificated or licensed employees maintain discipline. - b.
+Establishing the expectation that staff members: (1) intervene immediately to stop a bullying incident that they witness or immediately contact building security and/or law enforcement if the incident involves a weapon or other illegal activity, (2) report bullying, whether they witness it or not, to an administrator, and (3) inform the administration of locations on school grounds where additional supervision or monitoring may be needed to prevent bullying. - c.
+Where appropriate in the staff development program, providing strategies to staff members to effectively prevent bullying and intervene when it occurs. - d.
+Establishing a process for staff members to fulfill their obligation to report alleged acts of bullying.